EASTER TIME IN GREECE

 Tuesday service is devoted to scripture readings referring to Mary Magdalen, and on this day prostitutes make it a point to attend church.
 Housewives traditionally whitewash their houses, including the edges of the street and the trees, during the first part of the Holy Week.

 Holy Wednesday is devoted to the anointment of the faithful with holy oil (efhelaio) and worshipers bring home some holy oil to anoint other members of the family and religious icons, etc., in the home, using a sprig of oregano.
-These sprigs are then placed near the family icon to be saved for emergencies, for they are believed to have magical healing powers.
+These springs are then placed near the family icon to be saved for emergencies, for they are believed to have magical healing powers.
 If a new house is to be built, one of these oregano sprigs is placed on the cornerstone of the foundation.

 Holy Thursday finds the household up and about very early, for there is much to be done; and in spite of the many preparations for the Easter feast begun on this day, it still remains a sacred and austere occasion.
 On Thursday morning, the church is decorated in black, purple and white, and the priests—attired in black vestments with silver crosses—read the gospel passages referring to the Last Supper.
-Afterward the communion is dispensed to all baptized faithful, and even the youngest children are brought by their parents to partake of it.
+Afterward, the communion is dispensed to all baptized faithful, and even the youngest children are brought by their parents to partake of it.
 Communion is dispensed with a spoon containing a small piece of holy bread together with a portion of the wine.

 Following the morning service, housewives rush home to continue their preparations for the Easter feast.
 This is the day that the traditional scarlet Easter eggs are dyed, (the color red symbolizes the blood of Christ and the egg itself is an ancient and universal symbol of the world, rebirth, and fertility).
 In one popular folktale, a woman who happened to be holding a basket of eggs was told that Christ had risen from the dead.
 She cried out incredulously, “Indeed?
 And can these (eggs) from white become red?”
 When she looked again, miraculously they had.

 In many households, eggs are not simply dyed red but decorated.
-Designs are made with wax before dying; some wrap the eggs in red onion skins, which will impart a marbled effect after dyeing.
+Designs are made with wax before dying; some wrap the eggs in red onion skins, which will impart a marbled effect after dying.
 Another popular method is to place various fresh leaves or flowers on the egg, holding these in place with a bit of tulle or nylon stocking so that the imprint of the leaf is left on the egg.
-Many other folk rituals and beliefs are associated with the dyeing of the Easter eggs, many of them related to the miraculous powers of the first egg dyed, the dye bath itself (which is blood-red), and even the hens which lay the eggs.
+Many other folk rituals and beliefs are associated with the dying of the Easter eggs, many of them related to the miraculous powers of the first egg dyed, the dye bath itself (which is blood-red), and even the hens which lay the eggs.
 Many of these beliefs have their origins in pre-Christian practices.

 Holy Thursday is also the day when Easter bread, buns and cookies are made.
 These are rich, sweet, yeast-raised bread baked with spices (aniseed or machlepi, ground wild cherry seeds) and decorated with one red egg and dried fruits and almonds.
 These sweet bread are called tsoureki and can be purchased in the local bakeries.
 Other cookies, called koulourakia are also baked in various shapes for the children.